vilelalabs/ydc/README.md

 ```bash
 Enter the url of the video you want to download:
 ```
 Paste the url and press enter.
-The video will be downloaded (if file is big can take a lot of time, *be patient with you blank shell!*) and converted to mp3.
-The mp3 file will be saved in the same directory as the script with the name music1.mp3
+The video will be downloaded and converted to mp3.
+The mp3 file will be saved in the same directory as the script with the name music1.mp3.

+_P.S.1 > If the file is big, it can take really a lot of time, be patient with you blank shell!_

+_P.S.2 > If you have doubt about downloading, check file size in the directory, if it is increasing, it is downloading._

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details